denoptim-project/RingClosingMM/README.md

   "torsional": false
 }
 ```
-that can be set from a terminal as follows:
+The JSON file can be sent to the server from a terminal as follows:
 ```bash
 echo  <path_to_json_file> | nc localhost <port>
 ```